What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Simulation Studies

 \subsection{Results}

-Results from our simulation studies are given in Figure \ref{fig:simulation_results}c-d and Supplemental Table \ref{tab:simulation_results}.
+Results are given in Table \ref{tab:simulation_results}.
 Here, we discuss these results in the context of each simulation setting, where the data are generated to vary what sources of bias we expect to encounter when estimating the ACD.